 Diagnosis and treatment of brain tumors are a major focus of the Department of Neurology at the University Hospital in Zurich.
 We offer continuous counseling, treatment and follow-up of patients and their relatives from the Canton of Zurich as well as further Cantons of Switzerland as well as a counseling and treatment service for patients from foreign countries who visit Zurich only occasionally in larger intervals.
 The outpatient clinic is open Monday through Friday.

 The interdisciplinary tumorboard takes place on Monday at 8.30.
 Brain tumor patients of the University Hospital Zurich as well from external institutions are discussed with their medical history.
 The corresponding pathology and imaging data are presented.
 We develop interdisciplinary recommendations for diagnosis and treatment which are accordingly documented.
 There is the opportunity for external colleagues to submit their patient cases with specific questions to our boards and present them either personally or through our team.
-Contacts for the interdisciplinary tumor boards are PD Dr. Patrick Roth (firstname.lastname@example.org), Dr. Caroline Hertler (email@example.com) and Dr. Dorothee Gramatzki (firstname.lastname@example.org, Dr. Katharina Seystahl (email@example.com) and Dr. Fabian Wolpert (firstname.lastname@example.org).
+Contacts for the interdisciplinary tumor boards are Prof. Dr. Patrick Roth (firstname.lastname@example.org), Dr. Dorothee Gramatzki (email@example.com, Dr. Katharina Seystahl (firstname.lastname@example.org), Dr. Tobias Weiss (email@example.com), Dr. Hans-Georg-Wirsching (firstname.lastname@example.org) and Dr. Fabian Wolpert (email@example.com).

 The enrolment of patients into clinical trials pursues the goal of further improving the standards of care for brain tumor patients.
 The initiation and coordination of clinical trials in Zurich is done in close cooperation of our department and the partner institutions at the Brain Tumor Center Zurich with clinical trial consortia such as the EORTC (European Organization for Research and Treatment of Cancer) as well as the pharmaceutical industry.
 Currently we offer participation in clinical trials for patients with newly diagnosed and recurrent glioblastoma.
 Contacts for our ongoing clinical trials are indicated here.